Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: ACC-MARL

 Our goal is to solve \Cref{prob:dfa-marl} in the centralized training, decentralized execution setting, where each agent observes the global state from its own point of view, along with all assigned DFAs, and locally predicts its next action.
-There are three main challenges to make this learning problem feasible in practice, listed next. \begin{enumerate}[topsep=0pt] \item \textbf{History Dependency.} Policies need to take the generated trace (history) to decide the current state, i.e., task progress, of each DFA in $\dfajointstate \in \dfaset^n$.
-Thus, the game given in \Cref{prob:dfa-marl} is not a Markov game.
-In practice, this history dependency can result in suboptimal policies, as we show in \Cref{sec:ablstudy}. \item \textbf{Credit Assignment.} The objective given in \Cref{prob:dfa-marl} defines a sparse reward that is solely based on the successful completion of the overall task, i.e., whether the team completed all assigned tasks or not.
+There are three main challenges to make this problem feasible. \begin{enumerate}[nosep, noitemsep, leftmargin=*] \item \textbf{History Dependency.} Policies need to take the generated trace (history) to decide the current state, i.e., task progress, of each DFA in $\dfajointstate \in \dfaset^n$.
+Thus, the augmented game given in \Cref{prob:dfa-marl} is not a Markov game.
+In practice, this history dependency can result in suboptimal policies, as we empirically show in \Cref{sec:ablstudy}. \item \textbf{Credit Assignment.} The objective given in \Cref{prob:dfa-marl} defines a sparse reward solely based on the successful completion of the overall task, i.e., whether the team completed all assigned tasks or not.
 On the other hand, naively rewarding based on the individual tasks assigned to agents prevents cooperation.
-This makes it hard for agents to understand the impact of their own behaviors on the overall task objective, known as the \emph{credit assignment problem}~\cite{agogino2004unifying}. \item \textbf{Representation Bottleneck.} Conditioning on DFAs couples control and representation learning, as policies need to learn latent DFA representations while simultaneously conditioning on them for control.
-This poses a challenge for scalability and generalization, as has been shown in the single-agent~setting~\cite{yalcinkaya24compositional,yalcinkaya2025provably} and as we show in \Cref{sec:ablstudy}. \end{enumerate} In the following, we present our method for addressing these challenges and prove that the proposed approach solves \Cref{prob:dfa-marl}.
+This makes it hard for agents to understand the impact of their own behaviors on the overall task objective, commonly known as the \emph{credit assignment problem}~\cite{agogino2004unifying}. \item \textbf{Representation Bottleneck.} Conditioning on DFAs couples control and representation learning, as policies need to learn latent DFA representations while simultaneously conditioning on them for control.
+This poses a challenge for scalability and generalization, as demonstrated in the single-agent~setting~\cite{yalcinkaya24compositional,yalcinkaya2025provably} and as \Cref{sec:ablstudy} shows in the multi-agent case. \end{enumerate} In the following, we present our approach for addressing these challenges and prove that it solves \Cref{prob:dfa-marl}.